Read And Write Each Number In Expanded Form

 The development of place value systems was a crucial step in the history of mathematics.
 Early number systems, such as the Roman numeral system, did not have a concept of place value, making calculations cumbersome.
 The Hindu-Arabic numeral system, which includes the concept of zero and place value, revolutionized mathematics and commerce.

 The Hindu-Arabic system gradually spread from India to the Middle East and then to Europe.
-By the late Middle Ages, it had largely replaced Roman numerals in most parts of the world.
-This system's ability to represent large numbers efficiently and to facilitate arithmetic operations made it indispensable for scientific and economic progress.
+Still, by the late Middle Ages, it had largely replaced Roman numerals in most parts of the world.
+This system's ability to represent large numbers efficiently and to make easier arithmetic operations made it indispensable for scientific and economic progress.
 The adoption of the Hindu-Arabic numeral system, with its inherent place value, paved the way for the development of expanded form as a tool for understanding numbers.

 Core Concepts and Examples